steffitan23/cubstart-website/src/hw/web/hw5.md

-# OpenWeatherMap API: Help Ddoski with his code!
+# HW 5: OpenWeatherMap API: Help Ddoski with his code!

 ## Ddoski needs your help!
 Ddoski made this cool app that lets you find the weather in a certain city/country using the OpenWeatherMap API.